ddceruti/ddceruti.github.io/about.md

 permalink: /about/
 ---

 Hi there!
 Nice to meet you.
 My name is Amedeo Ceruti.
 I am a chemical engineer from Barcelona, Spain.
-I post blog posts on this website about my current and past research, as well as other unrelated topics which I am interested in.
+I post blog entries about my current and past research, as well as other unrelated topics on this website.

 ### Research interests